 To submit, please click on the button called “Submit to Lunch Ticket” above, and choose the category called “The Gabo Prize for Literature in Translation & Multilingual Texts.”

 Please indicate whether your translation falls under poetry or prose, and refer to standard Lunch Ticket guidelines for work submitted blind and in our preferred format.
 Please include the original work along with your translation.
 Original, bilingual work qualifies for the Gabo Prize: however if this describes your work, please indicate this clearly in your cover letter.

 The reading period for the prize is the month of February for the issue that publishes in June, and the month of August for the issue that publishes in December.
 Please note that previously published work will not be accepted.

-All submissions for the award will be considered for publication in the Translation & Multilingual Text section of Lunch Ticket.
+All submissions for the award will be considered for publication in other sections of Lunch Ticket.

 Code of Ethics